pwroblewski515/etch-a-sketch/README.md

 Learned:<br>
 Event bubbling<br>
 More DOM manipulation<br>
+How to use dragstart event to prevent the browser from doing its own drag animation<br>

 Challenges:<br>
 I spent a lot of time trying to directly manipulate the divs RGB color to make it darker before I realized that there was a CSS property for brightness.